 A paragraph begins after each empty line, and also at each of a set of paragraph macros, specified by the pairs of characters in the definition of the string-valued option paragraphs.
 The default setting for this option defines the paragraph macros of the -ms macro package, that is the .
-IP, .LP, .PP, and .QP macros.
+IP, .
+LP, .
+PP, and .
+QP macros.
 You can easily change or extend this set of macros by assigning a different string to the paragraphs option in your EXINIT.
 See the section on "Special Topics" for details.
-The .bp directive is also considered to start a paragraph.
+The . bp directive is also considered to start a paragraph.
 Each paragraph boundary is also a sentence boundary.
-The sentence and paragraphs.
+The sentence and paragraph commands take counts to operate over groups of sentences and paragraphs.

-Sections in the editor begin after each macro in the sections option, normally .NH and .SH, and each line with a formfeed CTRL-L in the first column.
+Sections in the editor begin after each macro in the sections option, normally .
+NH and .
+SH, and each line with a formfeed CTRL-L in the first column.
 Section boundaries are always line and paragraph boundaries also.